ualibweb/UALIB_ScholarlyAPI_Cookbook/content/scripts/shell/shell_casc.rst

 CAS Common Chemistry API in Unix Shell
 *****************************************

-by Avery Fernandez and Vincent Scalfani
+by Avery M. Fernandez and Vincent F. Scalfani

 These recipe examples were tested on April 1, 2022 using GNOME Terminal (with Bash 4.4.20) in Ubuntu 18.04.